cogentcore/core/docs/content/advanced/updating.md

         ...
 ```

-The [[tree.AddAt]] adds a child with the given name to the overall [[tree.Plan]] for the widget's children, and the first closure function indicates what to do when that icon is actually made for the first time.
-This code is run _after_ the standard `Init()` method for the [[core.Icon]] type itself, so it is providing any _additional_ styling and functionality over and above the defaults for that type.
+The [[doc:tree.AddAt]] adds a child with the given name to the overall [[doc:tree.Plan]] for the widget's children, and the first closure function indicates what to do when that icon is actually made for the first time.
+This code is run _after_ the standard `Init()` method for the [[doc:core.Icon]] type itself, so it is providing any _additional_ styling and functionality over and above the defaults for that type.
 You can connect event handlers here, etc.  Critically, this code is only ever run _once_, and like the `Init()` method itself, it should largely be setting closures that will actually be run _later_ when the widget is actually made.

 The `Updater` closure added here will be called _every time Update() is called_ on the Icon, and it ensures that this icon is always updated to reflect the `Icon` field _on the parent Button_ object.
 This is how you establish connections between properties on different widgets to ensure everything is consistent: the button's Icon field is the definitive source setting for what the icon should be.